Boy (15) who attempted to murder woman in Dún Laoghaire watched extreme porn, court told

 The boy told Dr Church he had been watching pornography online since he was aged 11 or 12 and that his viewing increased as he got older.

-He watched pornography on a website called Pornhub. com and also accessed the “dark web” using a the Tor browser.
-He told the doctor the dark web “was very illegal and messed up.”
+He watched pornography on a website called Pornhub.com and also accessed the “dark web” using the Tor browser.
+He told the doctor the dark web “was very illegal and messed up”.

 Asked if he watched violent pornography he replied, “maybe force but not violent.
 Never blood or choking.”

-Asked about the offence, the boy said he at first he was not happy Ms Ng had survived “because it meant there was more evidence against me.”
+Asked about the offence, the boy said he at first was not happy Ms Ng had survived “because it meant there was more evidence against me”.

 Dr Church said he detected several traits suggestive of a personality disorder including eccentricity and fantasies of power, control and violence.